 Beer is one of the oldest alcoholic beverages.
-The traces of its existence date back to around 4000 BC in Mesopotamia, at the dawn of cereal agriculture.
+The traces of its existence date back to around 4000 or 5th millennium B.C. in Mesopotamia, at the dawn of cereal agriculture.
 Spontaneous fermentation can take place with wild yeasts found in the air and the sugars found in most cereals.
 Therefore, it is reported that drinks resembling beer were independently developed globally after the domestication of cereal.

 At the time it was called ‘liquid bread’.
 Recent new discoveries show that it would even date back 13,000 years!
 Traces of a fermented cereal-based beverage have recently been discovered in Israel in the Raqefet cave south of Haifa.

 Plato is famously recorded to say, "he was a wise man who invented beer."
 It is therefore poignant to mention that; it was women who invented the ‘liquid bread’.
 Men were destined for hunting, or war if necessary.
 Not only that, but the contributions of women throughout brewing history has been pivotal to informing and shaping many processes we still use to brew today.

 The tulip glass, type INAO is the glass that will suit all styles.
 The TEKU glass also is the best glass for beer tasting all kinds of beers, with the exception of Pils.